lmfit/uncertainties/doc/tech_guide.rst

 meaningful approximations as long as the functions involved have precise linear expansions in the region where the probability distribution of their variables is the largest.
-It is therefore important that uncertainties be "small".
+It is therefore important that **uncertainties be "small"**.
 Mathematically, this means that the linear term of functions around the nominal values of their variables should be much larger than the remaining higher-order terms over the region of significant probability.

 For instance, ``sin(0+/-0.01)`` yields a meaningful standard deviation since it is quite linear over 0±0.01.
 However, ``cos(0+/-0.01)``,